ssaadh/slack-archive/ReadMe.md

-Archiving messages from Slack public channels
+Quick Sinatra app for archiving and displaying messages from a Slack.com public channels.